22vikash1995/InterviewPrep/README.md

 }

 ```
+Here, constructors of the derived class AuthLog calls the corresponding constructor of the base class Log.
+For that, super() is used.
 # 8. Can we create constructor in abstract class?
 # 9. Difference between interface and abstract class.
 # 10.What is root class of exception? and diff. between checked and unchecked exception?